alistairfink/Hussein-Attack/README.md

 # Hussein Attack

-Was board so I decided to make a game about my friend Hussein surviving the pandemic.
+Was bored so I decided to make a game about my friend Hussein surviving the pandemic.

 [Check out Hussein's Github](https://github.com/husseinalkasake)